Skip to Content

 I tried to come up with a low carb alternative to the pineapple but really it is such a classic addition to al pastor that it’s probably better to go ahead and use pineapple, but just use it more sparingly.

-I think using the quince paste really elevated this dish and made it unique.
+I think using the quince paste really elevated this dish and made it unique (but not traditional).
 Quince is not low carb either however, so use your preferred fruit.

 So, to keep the integrity of al pastor but still get the delicious taste, focus on using really fresh spices, and great pork and then just go easy on the pineapple.